-This [video](#) tested in the Croatian focus groups implements a narrative which was not ultimately included in this guide.
+This [video](#), tested in the Croatian focus groups, implements a narrative not ultimately included in this guide.
 Although the video performed very well in focus groups, it mainly reinforced the audience's already positive opinions of service and grassroots NGOs, rather than causing them to realise that they should also support advocacy NGOs because of the similarity in the nature of their causes.
-Having said this, the images in the video showing people working together after natural disasters are examples that could be used to address fatalism.
+Having said this, the video can serve as inspiration for campaigners.
+The images in the video showing people working together after natural disasters are examples that could be used to address fatalism.
 And the imagery of protestors protecting Dubrovnik against property developers serves as an example of advocacy NGOs bringing people together.